brooksandrew/postman_problems/README.md

  2. <a href="http://www.troll.me?p=50341"><img src="http://troll.me/images/x-all-the-things/run-all-the-tests.jpg" HEIGHT=138, WIDTH=184></a>

     ```
     python -m pytest
     pytest --cov
     ```

-    Some tests that take quite a while to run, namely the examples that write visualizations to the filesystem for large networks.
-As I have limited patience while developing, but am too cautious to drop them completely, I've kept them and marked with the `@slow` and `@long` decorators.
-I've configured `conftest.py` to exclude them by default when running `pytest` or `python -m pytest`.
-You can always run each individual test on a case-by-case basis by name.
-Or, for a full complete run of the test suite, you can run `pytest --runslow`.
+    Some tests that take quite a while to run.
+Namely the examples that write visualizations to the filesystem for large networks.

+    As I have limited patience while developing, but am too cautious to drop them completely, I've kept and marked them with the `@slow` and `@long` decorators.  `conftest.py` is configured to exclude them by default with a simple run of `pytest` or `python -m pytest`, but the full test suite can be run by:

+    ```
+    python -m pytest --runslow
+    pytest --cov --runslow
+    ```

 ## License